Squatting in England and Wales: 2000s

 In 2003, it was estimated that there were 15,000 squatters in England and Wales.
 In 2012, the Ministry of Justice believed the figure to be 20,000.

+Social centres and community gardens

 Linked through the UK Social Centre Network, in the 2000s there were squatted social centres in a number of communities.
-Among them were the OKasional Cafe in Manchester; the RampART Social Centre in Whitechapel, London and, part of Occupy London, the Bank of Ideas in Hackney.

-Young artists who could not afford studio or gallery fees, occupied abandoned buildings.
-Among the resulting artist-run spaces were the 491 Gallery in Leytonstone, and Lyndhurst Way in Peckham.
-The Da! art collective received national attention in 2008 when in Mayfair, central London, they squatted in a £6.25 million, 30-room, grade II-listed mansion owned by the Duke of Westminster.
-After being evicted, they moved to a £22.5m property nearby in Clarges Mews.
+Among them were the OKasional Cafe in Manchester; the RampART Social Centre in Whitechapel, London and, part of Occupy London, the Bank of Ideas in Hackney, and a Wombles initiative, the "Ex Grand Banks Occupied Social Centre" in Tufnell Park.
+Opened in March 2004, Wombles resisted eviction in May, and again in July, thanks to support from the local community and its school children.
+One of those running the social centre explained its importance: During a period of increasing privatisation, gentrification and desire for an easy profit, where community resources are being closed down and sold off by the council, and the closure of youth clubs coupled with the new Anti-social behaviour curfews mean kids have nothing to do and nowhere to go, there is an urgent need to reclaim our spaces from greedy property developers and run them ourselves to meet our real needs.During its short life, the Tufnell Park centre hosted concerts and gigs, movement meetings, talks and discussions, an anti-copyright cinema, free Radio skill sharing and screen-printing workshops, free lunches for students, children's' days, English lessons, and a fair trade café supporting Zapatista communities in Mexico.
+Due to the involvement of some of the collective in organising against the G8 summit, it had come to the attention of the Met's Forward Intelligence Team who filmed and documented the centre's eviction from the former bank building in September.

 Groups also squatted land as community gardens.
 Three such London projects were the Spike Surplus Scheme in Peckham, Kew Bridge Ecovillage and the Hounslow community land project.
 In Reading, "Anarcho-squatters", occupying a former women's information centre, left derelict by the council, opened a garden called Common Ground in 2007.
 Evicted, they re-claimed the property following year as part of the April 2008 days of action in support of autonomous spaces.
 Raven's Ait, an island in the River Thames, was occupied in 2009.
 The squatters declared their intention to set up an eco conference centre.
 They were evicted by police using boats and specialist climbing teams.